HangfireIO/Hangfire.AspNet/README.md

 The package also includes a Powershell script to enable Always Running mode for your application that is based on Service Autostart Providers.

-The package aims to replace the documentation article *Making ASP.NET application always running*.
+The package aims to replace the documentation article [Making ASP.NET application always running](https://docs.hangfire.io/en/latest/deployment-to-production/making-aspnet-app-always-running.html).

 ## Installation